rivasbolinga/globe-connect/README.md

         />
   <br/>

-# 📖 [ Countries ] <a name="about-project"></a>
+# 📖  Countries list <a name="about-project"></a>

  <a name="about-project"></a>
 <!-- PROJECT DESCRIPTION -->
-**[ Countries ]** is a webapp that renders the list of the 250 worldwide countries name flag and its continent.
+**Countries list** is a webapp that renders the list of the 250 worldwide countries name flag and its continent.
 Click in any country and you will go to a separated page to see all de data from that country.
 Lastly, you can also filter the countries you see by continent.

 </div>